w0rt4/FaceRecognision/README.md

 # FaceRecognision
 I Try to make my program recognize people faces;
 First step is to make him able to remember face when user want to;
-Second is testing mode when he see a face he search in database for match;
+Second step is create algoritm which will catch face and try to compare it with faces in database (recognise them)